chrislupp/Philote-Python/doc/installation.md

 ## Compiling Definitions and Installation

-The Philote MDO Python bindings require a two step installation process.
+The Philote MDO Python library requires a two step installation process.
 First, make sure that `grpcio-tools` and `protoletariat` are installed.
 If not, they can be installed using pip.
 Note, that the first step of the installation process will not complete without these tools.
 Unlike the other dependencies,